How Much Does a Book Cover Cost?

 You will get a 10% discount on your first order if you use this link.

-This was the in-depth breakdown to answer the age-old question: How much should a cover cost
+This was the in-depth breakdown to answer the old question: How much should a book cover cost?

-After making it down to the bottom, what freelancer or company are you going to go with?
+After making it down to the bottom, what freelancer or company are you considering?
+Or which one, from experience, worked best for you?